hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/theory_implied_correlation.rst

     This algorithm is described in more detail in the work **Estimation of Theory-Implied Correlation Matrices** *by* Marcos Lopez de Prado `available here <https://papers.ssrn.com/abstract_id=3484152>`_.

-Correlation matrix distance
+Correlation Matrix Distance
 ###########################

-The similarity of the Empirical correlation matrix and the Theory-implied correlation matrix can be measured using the correlation matrix distance introduced by Herdin and Bonek `in this paper <https://publik.tuwien.ac.at/files/pub-et_8791.pdf>`_.
+The similarity of the Empirical correlation matrix and the Theory-implied correlation matrix can be measured using the correlation matrix distance introduced by Herdin and Bonek.

 The distance is calculated as: